Resources

 When a key lives in ten prompts or five local .env files, rotation means finding every copy.
 With central custody, the provider key can be updated once and agents can continue resolving the current version through the same grant.

-Local API key workflow vs Central agent key workflow
+Local API key workflow vs Central Agent Key workflow

-TopicLocal API key workflowCentral agent key workflow
+TopicLocal API key workflowCentral Agent Key workflow

 StorageMany copies across files, terminals, and tools.One stored credential under a provider namespace.